catevag/Exam-Theoretical-Numerical-Aspects-of-Nuclear-Physics/README.md

 - r_max, x_min, dx: control grid resolution and range.
 - n_max: maximum quantum number n to compute.
 - a: cutoff parameter for effective theory.
+- a_values: set of values for the cutoff if the user wishes to compare the results

 ---